tazata/timbuktu/README.md

 A Compendium, Encyclopaedia, Guide, Index, or whatever you would like to call it for Science, Technology, Engineering, and Mathematics (STEM) in Africa 📔

+## Project Status
+As of November 2022 this project has the following status:

+- Actively maintained ⬅️
+- Minimally maintained
+- Seeking co-maintainer(s) ⬅️
+- Seeking new maintainer
+- Unsupported or Abandoned

 ## Project setup 🏗️

 To get the project running on your local machine, follow the following steps: